 Sustainability and sustainable practice has to earn its keep.
-It has to sit at the core of the business if it's going to perpetuate and be integral to business.
-That experience and that exchange with P&G's board has informed my career's purpose over the 15 years since.
-And I'm proud to report that Tide's Loads of Hope is still in operation.
+It has to sit at the core of business if it's going to perpetuate and be integral to business.

+That experience and that exchange with P&G's board has informed my career's purpose ever since.

+I'm proud to report that Tide's Loads of Hope is still in operation.
 It's helped over 50,000 families.
-If we hadn't questioned and built sustainability in, it would have been consigned to history long ago.
-This paper will explore how to place sustainability at the core of your business - and why doing so will drive results at the bottom line.
+If we hadn't questioned and built sustainability in, it would have been consigned to history.

+Brand purpose and sustainability: how they work together

-The difference between brand purpose and sustainability Purpose and sustainability are terms that are often used interchangably.
-In reality, they're inter-related, but different.
-Simon Sinek famously said: "People don't buy what you do they buy why you do it."
+Purpose and sustainability are terms that are often used interchangeably.

+In reality, they're related, but different.

+Simon Sinek famously said:

+"People don't buy what you do they buy why you do it."

 Understanding why your company does what it does comes through defining purpose.
 It's about why your business does what it does.

 The need for purpose is more pressing now than ever.
 But there is a risk that purpose becomes the next 'corporate social responsibility': a focus on feel-good initiatives that aren't linked to strategy, performance, or anything fundamental to the way a company works.

 Approaching purpose in this way is a mistake, and a huge missed opportunity.
 Talking purpose without walking it as an integral and central tenet of your business can also leave you exposed to accusations of hypocrisy - or "woke-washing", as Unilever CEO Alan Jope memorably called it.

 This is where sustainability comes in.
 Sustainability is concerned with how you live out your business's purpose.

+Why

+Purpose

-Why Purpose The why in what you do and what you believe in.
+The why in what you do and what you believe in.

 How

 Sustainability

 The How you do it that allows your company to thrive in perpetuity.